artipie/npm-proxy-adapter/README.md

 ## How it works?

-After initial setup of the proxy repository, user can specify it to work with NPM.
+After initial setup of the proxy repository, it can be used to work with NPM.
-User call `npm install --registry=https://artipie.com/npm-proxy-registry <package_name>`
+NPM registry to install package from can be specified explicitly `npm install --registry=https://artipie.com/npm-proxy-registry <package_name>` or setup as default with `npm set registry https://artipie.com/npm-proxy-registry` command.
-or setup default registry with `npm set registry https://artipie.com/npm-proxy-registry` command.
 NPM sends HTTP requests to specified URL and adapter processes them.
 It proxies request to the remote repository previously setup.
 After getting artifact, it caches received data and transform before sending it back to client.
 The next request will not require remote repository call - the cached data will be used.